vitorgalvao/tiny-watir-scripts/README.md

 If you have [homebrew](http://brew.sh), you can get these via [this repository](https://github.com/vitorgalvao/homebrew-tiny-scripts).
 Alternatively, download the scripts you wish to use and run them in your preferred manner.

 ### contagem-edp
-Script to send your energy usage to EDP
+Send your energy usage to EDP

 ### olx-prolongar
-Script to automate the renewal of OLX expiring ads
+Automate the renewal of OLX expiring ads

 ### pedir-gas
-Script to ask gas delivery from drogaria Ponto Azul
+Ask gas delivery from drogaria Ponto Azul

 ### trello-purge-archives
-Script to permanently delete all archived cards and cards in closed boards on [Trello](https://trello.com)
+Permanently delete all archived cards and cards in closed boards on [Trello](https://trello.com)
 ![](https://i.imgur.com/xC7FCBW.gif)

 #### License